5 Questions To Ask Your eCommerce Fulfillment Provider

 Question #4 – Do you partner with parcel carriers to reduce shipping costs and streamline processes?

-While most ecommerce companies do not have the power alone to negotiate shipping costs, a fulfillment provider has the ability to batch all its shipments and leverage its buying power.
+While most ecommerce companies do not have the power alone to negotiate shipping costs, an ecommerce fulfillment provider has the ability to batch all its shipments and leverage its buying power.
 A good fulfillment provider should be able to drive significant costs out of operations and shipping by leveraging its vast resource network.

 In addition, make sure your fulfillment center is in synch with the shipping companies to avoid any delays with pickup and delivery.
 Keep in mind your order is not complete until it leaves the warehouse.
 Drivers have little time to wait while you finalize paperwork and generate labels.
 If the fulfillment provider is tapped into the parcel carriers’ network through a third party shipping application you can avoid the stress and inefficiency of double entry.